GreatSamhub/Code-Challenge1/README.md

-# Code-Challenge1
+#Description
+This project applies Jaa Script concepts to undertake the tasts

+#Project SetUp

+Steps
+1. Create a repository on gitHub
+2. Clone the repo in the terminal
+3. Open the Vs Code and install necssary dependancies i.e prompt sync
+4. Use node <filename> to run the code challenges

+#Challenge1
-Challenge 1: Student Grade Generator (Toy Problem) Write a program that prompts the user to input student marks.
-The input should be between 0 and 100.
-Then output the correct grade as follows:
+This program will prompt the user to input student marks in range of 0-100.
+Once the user inputs the marks, the program should output the correct grade as per the following criteria

 A > 79, B > 60 to 79, C > 49 to 59, D > 40 to 49, E > less 40.

-Challenge 2: Speed Detector (Toy Problem)
-Write a program that takes as input the speed of a car e.g 80.
-If the speed is less than 70, it should print “Ok”.
-Otherwise, for every 5 km/s above the speed limit (70), it should give the driver one demerit point and print the total number of demerit points.

-For example, if the speed is 80, it should print: “Points: 2”.
-If the driver gets more than 12 points, the function should print: “License suspended”.

-Challenge 3: Net Salary Calculator (Toy Problem)
-Given the basic salary and benefits of an employee, write a program that would calculate the Payee Tax, NHIF, NSSF Deductions and net salary.

-NB: Use KRA, NHIF, and NSSF values provided in the link below.

-https://www.aren.co.ke/payroll/taxrates.htmLinks to an external site.

-https://www.kra.go.ke/en/individual/calculate-tax/calculating-tax/payeLinks to an external site.
+#Challenge2
+This program will tell users the different speeds and whether there is a demerit point for a certain speed or not.
+For every 5km above the speed limit, the program will return a point and if points accumulate to 12 or more, the program will return "licence suspended"

+#Challenge3
+This program will allow the user to input any gross salary amount and calculate the deductions in terms of payee, NHIF and NSSF.
+It will also output the net pay after all deductions are made from the gross salary.